Akaroa

 Ōnuku Church

-Roughly 5km south of Akaroa is the small Māori settlement of Ōnuku(opens in new window).
+Just 5km south of Akaroa is the small Māori settlement of Ōnuku(opens in new window).
 This sleepy rural idyl is home to one of the region’s most photographed landmarks: the Ōnuku Church.
 Aside from a backdrop of Banks Peninsula hills and a foreground of grazing cows, this neatly painted Christian church would be unremarkable if it wasn’t for the stunning Māori carvings that adorn the church’s entrance.
-Here you have two contrasting architectural styles creating a striking visual symbolism: that of two very different cultures coming together.
+Here, two contrasting architectural styles create a striking visual symbol: that of two very different cultures coming together.

 Akaroa Museum